UniversalDependencies/UD_Latin-ITTB/README.md

 * http://itreebank.marginalia.it/ ...
 Index Thomisticus Treebank
 * http://ufal.mff.cuni.cz/hamledt ...
 HamleDT
 * http://ufal.mff.cuni.cz/treex ...
 Treex is the software used for conversion
 * http://ufal.mff.cuni.cz/interset ...
-Interset was used to convert POS tags and features
+Interset is used to convert PoS tags and features

 <pre>
 @article{lait-ud,